Why haven't I received the e-mail to request guest tickets?

 National University is dedicated to providing assistance and services to qualified graduates with a disability so that they can fully participate in the Commencement Ceremony.

-Each ceremony stage has a wheelchair lift for graduates who cannot walk up the stairs to the stage.
-A sign language interpreter is provided at each ceremony to translate the speeches, although they do not translate the graduate names as the written name is displayed on the screen when it is read out.
+The stage has a wheelchair lift for graduates who cannot walk up the stairs to the stage.
+A sign language interpreter is provided at each ceremony to translate the speeches, although they do not translate the graduate.

 Any graduate with a disability who needs assistance or additional services can contact the Graduation Department at (858)642-8260 or Graduation@nu.edu.
 Graduates who are already registered with the Office of Special Services can either contact that department or Graduations to request services.